prathamkush/reactive_programming/src/readme.txt

-So there are 4 categories for this:
+There are 4 types of approaches here:
 -> Single Threading Synchronous
 -> Single Threading Asynchronous
 -> Multi-Threading Synchronous